 Total revenues for the year ended December 31, 2018 and December 31, 2017, were \$252,135 and \$26,830, respectively, an increase of \$225,305.
-This increase is attributable to the developing market for sales of our hempSMART[TM] products and the addition of several new products.
-The increase in our total revenues of hempSMART[TM] products was due to the volume of sales, and not as the result of price increases, and reflect sales based on our efforts at implementing our affiliate marketing sales program and direct sales through our website.
+This increase is attributable to the developing market for sales of our hempSMARTTM products and the addition of several new products.
+Our revenues for the year ended December 31, 2018 reflect sales based upon our efforts at implementing our affiliate marketing sales program and direct sales efforts though our website.
+Our investments in MoneyTrac Technology, Inc., Conveniant Hemp Mart, LLC, and our joint ventures with Global Hemp Group, Inc. have not generated any revenues for the period ending December 31, 2018, as they were and remain in the development stage.